A Review of Asset Forfeiture in California

 How Can I Fight Asset Forfeiture in California?

-In these steps and procedures, you can see how our experienced Los Angeles criminal defense lawyers could potentially frustrate and defeat seizures for our clients.
+In these steps and procedures, you can see how experienced legal professionals could potentially frustrate and defeat seizures.

-We can ensure that agents seize only the property they have the requisite cause to seize, rather than misidentified or nearby property.
-Further, we might be able to win forfeiture hearings outright.
+You need to ensure that agents seize only the property they have the requisite cause to seize, rather than misidentified or nearby property.

 California's forfeiture laws and proceedings are complex.
 The government is always an intimidating opponent and agents may also not adhere to these new restrictions.